 - Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
-For other Part D vaccines, you will be reimbursed the amount you paid less any copayment for the vaccine (including administration) less any difference between the amount the provider charges and what we normally pay.
-(If you get "Extra Help," we will reimburse you for this difference.). - Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - For most adult Part D vaccines, you will pay nothing for the vaccine itself. - For other Part D vaccines, you will pay the pharmacy your copayment for the vaccine itself. - When your provider gives you the vaccine, you may have to pay the entire cost for this service. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
-For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance for the vaccine administration.
+Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your \$0 for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

-• (If you get "Extra Help," we will reimburse you for this difference.)
+- Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+For other Part D vaccines, you will be reimbursed the amount you paid less any \$0 for the vaccine (including administration), and less any difference between the amount the doctor charges and what we normally pay.
+(If you get "Extra Help," we will reimburse you for this difference.). - Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - For most adult Part D vaccines, you will pay nothing for the vaccine itself. - For other Part D vaccines, you will pay the pharmacy your \$0 for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance for the vaccine administration, and less any difference between the amount the doctor charges and what we normally pay.
+(If you get "Extra Help," we will reimburse you for this difference.).